whatsup/whatsup/website/docs/styling/index.md

 # Styling

-Whatsup has a hybrid styling system that allows you to use familiar CSS modules or a new approach.
+Whatsup has a hybrid styling system that allows you to use familiar `CSS modules` or a new `CSSX` approach.
 Both systems work out of the box - you decide which one to use.
 You can also use both at once.

 Imagine that we have such a css.